OcteraIS/LLM-Endpoints/README.md

 # LLM Endpoints

 This is a small project to help use different LLMs without having to understand their API.
-Currently, only OpenAI models are working.
+Currently, OpenAI and Google models can be used thorugh this repository.

-## OpenAI
+## How to run

 There are 3 main steps needed to run the project.